widoptimization-willett/feature-extraction/docs/usage.rst

 The output is a JSON file containing an object which maps filenames to feature vectors.

-If you are exporting to, for instance, ``.npy`` files from this format, it is recommended to impose a consistent filename ordering. *Note:* A script to do this is planned and will be added to the distribution (soon).
+If you are exporting to, for instance, separated label and feature ``.npy`` files from this format, it is recommended to impose a consistent filename ordering. *Note:* A script to do this is planned and will be added to the distribution (soon).